 Of course, buttercreams and frostings have come a long way over the years with so many options to choose from.
 Why make a simple 5 minutes frosting when you can make a rich, velvety meringue frosting that just about 15 minutes?

 The truth is there is a right frosting for the right cake and the right frosting for the right time.
 So choose wisely.
-I have explained more about it below in the FAQ but have also given a detailed explanation in my The ultimate guide to Buttercream frosting.
+I have explained more about it below in the FAQ but have also given a detailed instructions in my The ultimate guide to Buttercream frosting.

 For now, let's drool over these 30 plus buttercream and frosting recipes.